 The Matteo Ricci, S.J.
 Award in Chinese

-Named in honor of Matteo Ricci, S.J.
+The Matteo Ricci, S.J.
+Award is named in honor of Matteo Ricci, S.J.
 (1552–1610), one of the early Jesuit missionaries to China whose mastery of the Chinese language was so phenomenal that the books he wrote in Chinese were treasured by emperors of China.
-The Matteo Ricci, S.J.
-Award in Chinese is presented annually to the outstanding major in Chinese.
+This award is presented annually to the outstanding major in Chinese.